Quick Reference

 - personal copy of another user’s repository that lives in one's GitHub account

-Glossary Term Entry Location: Tools & Techniques - fork
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - fork

 G